Even Disaster Veterans Are Stunned By What's Happening In Honduras

 Hundreds of thousands of Hondurans remain homeless.
 Many are crowded into shelters.
 Others are staying with friends and relatives.

-President Hernández announced a plan to invest 4 times the nation's annual budget in infrastructure and social programs to help Hondurans recover from the devastating storms.
+Hernández announced a plan to invest four times the nation's annual budget in infrastructure and social programs to help Hondurans recover from the devastating storms.

-"This investment will generate jobs, jobs that so many need, and it will put money into the pocket of hondureños," he said.
+"This investment will generate jobs, jobs that so many need, and it will put money into the pocket of hondureños," the president said.
 "It will rebuild the dignity of hundreds of thousands of workers who because of the pandemic and now the storms lost their jobs, their homes."

 He said Honduras has been battered this year by a combination of forces like no time in its history.

 The Santa Barbara department is one of the 18 departments or states in Honduras.
-It's just east of the nation's second largest city, San Pedro Sula.
+It's west of the nation's second-largest city, San Pedro Sula.
 Santa Barbara was hit hard by the rains and ensuing mudslides of Eta and Iota.

 "The water system of the Santa Barbara department is 100% collapsed," he says.
 Helping set up temporary water distribution points is one of the things Project Hope is working on in the area.